-If you examine the bedrock exposed in quarry walls, road cuts or steep hillsides in southeastern Minnesota, you can see that it consists of more than one kind of rock—sandstone, shale, dolostone, and limestone (Fig. 2).
-The coarsest sandstone layers are composed almost entirely of quartz grains, a mineral rich in silica—similar in composition to window glass.
-Other layers are mostly limestone or dolostone—an altered limestone made up of calcium, magnesium and carbon dioxide.
-Still other layers are mostly shale, or a mixture of fine-grained sand, shale and carbonate (limestone and dolostone) rock.
+If you examine the rock exposed in quarry walls, road cuts, or steep hillsides in southeastern Minnesota, you can see that it consists of more than one kind of rock—sandstone, shale, dolostone, and limestone (Fig. 2).
+The coarsest-grained sandstone layers are composed almost entirely of quartz grains, a mineral consisting of silica—similar in composition to window glass.
+Other layers are mostly limestone or dolostone—an altered limestone made up of calcium, magnesium, and carbon dioxide.
+Still other layers are mostly shale, or a mixture of fine-grained sand, shale, and carbonate rock.
 Geologists have assigned names to these individual rock layers.
 The names are from places where the rocks are, or were at one time, well exposed.
-For example, the Jordan Sandstone is named for the city of Jordan, Minnesota; and the St. Peter Sandstone, for the St. Peter (now Minnesota) River near Fort Snelling.
+For example, the Jordan Sandstone is named for the city of Jordan, Minnesota; and the St. Peter Sandstone, for the St. Peter (now Minnesota) River near Fort Snelling State Park.

-The Paleozoic rock layers are more than 1,500 feet thick in some places, and were deposited over a span of some 200 million years during the three geologic time periods known as the Cambrian, Ordovician, and Devonian (Fig. 2).
+The Paleozoic rock layers are more than 1,500 feet thick in some places, and were deposited over a span of 130 million years during the three geologic time periods known as the Cambrian, Ordovician, and Devonian (Fig. 2).
 The manner in which they were deposited varied through time, and is described in greater detail in two parts:

 - Late Cambrian to Late Ordovician time—when the rock layers were deposited as part of a texturally graded shelf; and

-Deposition in a texturally graded shelf
+Deposition on a texturally graded shelf

-Deposition in carbonate dominated systems
+Deposition in carbonate-dominated systems

 The seas returned to Minnesota in the middle Devonian Period, about 370 million years ago.
 The shoreline remained at or near extreme south-central Minnesota, rarely, if ever, extending as far north as the Twin Cities area.
 The uppermost bedrock layers, the Cedar Valley and Wapsipinicon Groups, were laid down at this time.
 Sand was largely absent, even in the shallowest water environments at this time, indicating that Minnesota may have been very low-lying, and perhaps much of its surface was covered with newly evolved vegetation, or by carbonate rock layers such as the Galena Group.
 Such conditions inhibited erosion across the Wisconsin Dome and nearly eliminated the supply of sand to the shoreline.
 As a result, deposition was dominated by calcareous sediments at all water depths.
 Communities of shelled organisms, such as corals, locally accumulated into tropical reefs.